Kevin Burke (musician)

 Kevin Burke (born 1950) is an Irish master fiddler considered one of the finest living Irish fiddlers.
 For nearly five decades he has been at the forefront of Irish traditional music and Celtic music, performing and recording with the groups The Bothy Band, Patrick Street, and the Celtic Fiddle Festival.
 He is a 2002 recipient of a National Heritage Fellowship from the National Endowment for the Arts.
+He is also regarded as a fiddle-singing pioneer.

 In addition to his solo albums, Burke has had successful project collaborations with Christy Moore, Andy Irvine & Paul Brady, Mícheál Ó Domhnaill, Jackie Daly, Ged Foley and Cal Scott.

 Early life

 Kevin Burke was born in 1950 in London, England to parents from County Sligo in Ireland.
 Inheriting a love of Irish music from his parents, he took up the fiddle at the age of eight, studied under Jessie Christopherson, and eventually developed an advanced technique in the Sligo fiddling style.
 He travelled frequently to Ireland to visit relatives and immersed himself in the local Sligo music.
 By the age of thirteen, he was playing with Irish musical groups.